shiruken/hackintosh/README.md

     * Scheme: `GUID Partition Map`
 4. Launch Install macOS and select the `Macintosh SSD` drive as the destination
     * As the system restarts, keep selecting `macOS Installer` from the OpenCore Boot Menu
-5. Once the installation is complete, select `Macintosh SSD` from the OpenCore Boot Menu
+5. Once the installation is complete, select `Macintosh SSD` from the OpenCore Boot Menu and proceed through the normal macOS setup
-    * Proceed through the normal macOS setup but delay signing into iCloud until post installation is complete

 ## Post Installation